kanisterio/demo/webinar/cncf.io/script.md

    - DoK.community

 # Talk and Demonstration
 Mi.
-Hey Ma, I know that you are in charge of Kanister, I heard Kanister is a framework for datamanagement in Kubernetes, but I'm not sure to understand why we need a framework for that ?
+Hey Ma, I know that you are in charge of Kanister, I heard Kanister is a framework for data management in Kubernetes, but I'm not sure to understand why we need a framework for that ?

 Ma.
-Sure Kanister solve the problem of datamanagement on kubernetes, because data management on kubernetes is not obvious as it seems.
+Sure Kanister solve the problem of data management on Kubernetes, because data management on Kubernetes is not obvious as it seems.

 Mi.
 Why that ?
 Can you give me an example

 Ma.
-Let's say you have a mysql database deployed on kubernetes and you want to backup this database.
+Let's say you have a mysql database deployed on Kubernetes and you want to backup this database.
 First you'll have to open the secret attached to this database and obtain the root password, you also have to discover the service to connect to : the port and the url.
 How are you going to connect to this url ?
 You can do a port-forward to expose the mysql port in your laptop but this is unstable and you also need to have a mysqldump client locally so you'd better take the approach of executing mysqldump on the mysql pod or on a client pod that you spin up just for this reason.
 Whatever the solution you take, then you'll have to manage a dump, you need to export this dump to a backup location for instance S3 or a google bucket, and you want to have freedom of choice on this matter.
 For security reason you decide to encrypt this dump at rest because you don't trust by default the security on the s3 bucket, now you need to encrypt with solid and proven tool and also manage an encryption key.
 Most likely the tools needed for this won't be available on the mysql pod so you have to spin up a pod with the required tool.
 Then come the management of your backup, how do you keep track of all your backups.
 How do you manage their deletion or their restoration, will you repeat all this operations ?
-Now most likeley you have more than one database deployed on this clusters or deployed on several clusters.
-How do you capture and share all this knowledge accross your teams, your clusters and your namespaces...
+Now most likely you have more than one database deployed on this clusters or deployed on several clusters.
+How do you capture and share all this knowledge across your teams, your clusters and your namespaces...

 Mi.
 I didn't no see it this way but this is true that's going to be a problem if you have a strong repetition of the same deployment with few parameters that change.
 We may try to write a quick and dirty bash script ?
 What do you think I know that "quick and dirty" is not popular today but I can try :)